3.11.15 Reasonable excuse

 - it had a significant and direct effect on the job seeker's capacity to comply with the specific requirement at the time the job seeker failed to comply, and

-- the job seeker had given prior notice of the reasonable excuse to the organisation which arranged the appointment or activity if it was reasonable to do so.
+- the job seeker had given prior notice of the reasonable excuse to the organisation that arranged the appointment or activity if it was reasonable to do so.

 Specific factors that must not be considered